Gata Kamsky: Comeback (2004 onward)

+Kamsky was seeking to become President of FIDE.

-Kamsky did not play another game in public until June 15, 2004, when he participated in the 106th New York Masters, playing four games in a day with a time control of 30 minutes for all his moves.
+Kamsky's next game in public was not until June 15, 2004, when he participated in the 106th New York Masters, playing four games in a day with a time control of 30 minutes for all his moves.
 His two wins and two draws were enough for him to tie for first place with four others.
 He subsequently played in several other editions of the weekly event with mixed success, before returning to regular chess in the 2005 U.S. Championship held in November–December 2004 where he scored a respectable but unspectacular 5½–3½.
 He was rated number 19 in the world on the April 2005 FIDE Elo rating list, at 2700.
 He retained this rating on the July 2005 list, but moved up to number 18, after a good unbeaten result at the 2005 HB Global Challenge tournament, held in Minneapolis in May, 2005.

 He has since returned to international chess, most notably finishing second behind Veselin Topalov at the M-Tel Masters event.
 Soon after, Kamsky led the US team to the bronze medal at the 2006 Chess Olympiad in Turin.
 On July 4, 2006, he tied for first place with nine others at the Philadelphia World Open, then won the play-off, winning about $7,000.
 A number of successes in 2007 marked his return to the playing level he had before his retirement, hinting at the possibility of becoming again a challenger for the very top of the world's chess hierarchy.

 Kamsky played in the FIDE Chess World Cup 2005, and qualified for the Candidates Tournament for the World Chess Championship 2007, in May–June 2007.
 He won his first round match against Étienne Bacrot (+3−0=1), but was eliminated when he lost his second round match to Boris Gelfand +0−2=3.